gjpelletier/delta_method/README.md

-# Nonlinear regression using the delta method to estimate confidence intervals and prediction intervals
+# Nonlinear regression using the delta method to estimate confidence intervals and prediction intervals in Python

-**delta_method**

 by Greg Pelletier (gjpelletier@gmail.com)